mds-id/mds-backend-boilerplate/docs/entity_model_convention.md

 			->find($args['id']);

 		if ($user === null) {
-			// do something to handle something (some throwed exception maybe..)
+			// do something to handle fault (some throwed exception maybe..)
 		}

 		// set 'name' field using method 'setName'